Ishanoic/Parkinson-Severity-Detection/README.md

 1. Split the dataset into training and testing sets.
 2. Train machine learning models and evaluate their performance using metrics like accuracy, mean squared error, and confusion matrix.
+3. **Algorithms Used**:
+   - Linear Regressor
+   - Elastic Net Regressor
-3. Algorithms used - Linear Regressor, Elastic Net Regressor, Random Forest Regressor.
+   - Random Forest Regressor

+4. **Other Techniques Used**:
+   - Principal Component Analysis (PCA)
+   - Feature Importance Extraction
-4. Other techniques used - PCA, Feature Importance Extraction, training based on top features
+   - Training based on top features

 ### Results